Unlocking America’s Natural Gas Resources

 Hydraulic Fracturing Drilling - There have been no confirmed cases of groundwater contamination from hydraulic fracturing itself in 1 million wells fracked over the past 60 years.

-Hydraulic Fracturing Stimulation - The fracturing mixture consists primarily of fresh water mixed with some sand and a small proportion of common chemicals.
+Hydraulic Fracturing Fluid - The fracturing mixture consists primarily of fresh water mixed with some sand and a small proportion of common chemicals.

 Hydraulic Fracturing Well Construction - Proper well construction provides groundwater protection.